ailmoreno/cse15l-lab-reports/lab-report-week-5.md

 1   1   7   some-files//more-files/c.java
 3   3   18  total
 ```
-*Searches for any files that doesn't contain "c" in the current directory.*
+*Searches for any files that doesn't contain ".java" in the current directory.*
 ```
 find some-files/ | grep -L ".java" *
 ```